 Ingredients

-- 8 ounces fresh basil leaves, thick stems discarded about 4 cups of tightly packed leaves, washed and stemmed
+- 4 ounces fresh basil leaves, stems discarded about 4 cups of packed leaves

 - ½ cup grated Parmigiano-Reggiano cheese